How To Rebuild A Steering Cylinder

 Clean Parts Thoroughly

-For cleaning, I use brake parts cleaner and and compressed air to blow out any loose dirt and residual oil from the seal area.
+For cleaning, I use brake parts cleaner in a can, then compressed air to blow out any loose dirt and residual oil from the seal area.
 Wearing eye protection is a good idea.

 Rebuild Kit